aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-annotation-in-existing-pdf-file/_index.md

 pdfDocument.Save(dataDir);
 ```

-## Delete All Annotations from a Page of a PDF File
+## Delete All Annotations from Page of PDF File

 A [Page](https://apireference.aspose.com/pdf/net/aspose.pdf/page) object’s [AnnotationCollection](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/annotationcollection) collection contains all the annotations for that particular page.
 To delete all the annotations from a page, call the *Delete* method of the AnnotationCollectoin collection.